 - Snowshoeing is not permitted on groomed trails, except where snowshoe trails intersect with XC trails.
 At these points, all users should exercise caution and respect.

 - Fat-tire biking is not allowed on RNSC groomed trails.

 While waiting for the snowmobile to arrive (this will take awhile), it is important to keep the victim warm.
 The club provides backpacks containing insulating pads, blankets, and first aid kits.
-These are kept at the Ole Sandberg Hut and at the trailhead booth in the parking area.
+These are kept at the Ole Sandberg Hut, the Day Lodge and at the junction of Hydro Hill and Cedar Ramble.
 The groomer also carries first aid materials.